tnm/shql/README.md

 The program is patterned after Ingres's interactive sql terminal monitor program.
 Terminal monitor commands begin with either a forward or backward-slash.
 Forward slashes may appear at the end of a command line.
 Back-slashes are accepted for compatability.

-The /g is the 'go' command, /p is print, and /q is quit.
-Try 'help commands' for a full list.
+The `/g` is the 'go' command, `/p` is print, and `/q` is quit.
 Because of this, if you need a slash as the second to last character on a line, you should add a space between the slash and the last character.

+Try `help commands` for a full list of commands.

 To get started, invoke shql with a database name.
 Use the directory name you created above.
 Type